na-na-hi/renget/archive/lcbguide.md

 You barely get any Thread past the 3 daily Thread Luxcavation bonuses, so you generally shouldn't do any past that unless you have the Modules to warrant it.
 You can do extra EXP Luxcavation bonuses without much worry if you're starving for XP.

 **5. Refraction Railway**
 Endgame hard content.
-You have until the next railway to complete it for very good rewards, just with a considerable upfront Module cost.
+You have until the next Refraction Railway to complete it for very good rewards, just with a considerable Module cost to claim them.
 It also rewards you with an extra banner based on turn count and completion time that can be used in virtual dick measuring contests.
+You have until the end of the Season to get the shiniest banner.
 ![BannerOrBricked](https://files.catbox.moe/m0vm5b.png)
 The current Refraction Railway is Line 2: Mobius.
 For the full rewards, keep fighting bosses and looping until the cycle count at the top says 5, then proceed to the final boss in the middle.
-Pay the upfront Module fee if you haven't already, and claim the rewards.
+Pay the Module fee if you haven't already, and claim the rewards.
 Click the yellow arrow if you're stuck.

 ## Useful Links
 You can find more resources in the [Resources Rentry.](https://rentry.org/lcg_resources)